d-morrison/IntroStatActivities/_book/12-regression.md

 \vspace{0.5in}

-Fill in the xx's in the regression bootstrap CI function in the provided `RScript` file to find a 95\% confidence interval.
-Highlight and run lines 52-56.
+Fill in the xx's in the regression bootstrap CI function in the provided `R` script file to find a 95\% confidence interval.
+Highlight and run lines 52--56.

 ```r